godotengine/godot-docs/classes/class_optionbutton.rst

 - |void| **set_fit_to_longest_item**\ (\ value\: :ref:`bool<class_bool>`\ )
 - :ref:`bool<class_bool>` **is_fit_to_longest_item**\ (\ )

-If ``true``, minimum size will be determined by the longest item's text, instead of the currently selected one's.
+If ``true``, minimum size will be determined by the longest item's width, instead of the currently selected one's.
+It will also take the popup's margins into account, making the button match its total width.

 \ **Note:** For performance reasons, the minimum size doesn't update immediately when adding, removing or modifying items.